Tinker Tailor Soldier Spy (TV series): Music

-The end credits music, an arrangement of "Nunc dimittis" ("Lord, now lettest thou thy servant depart in peace") from the Book of Common Prayer (1662), was composed by Geoffrey Burgon for organ, strings, trumpet, and treble; the score earned Burgon the Ivor Novello Award for 1979 and reached 56 on the UK Singles Chart.
+The end credits music, a setting of "Nunc dimittis" ("Lord, now lettest thou thy servant depart in peace") from the Book of Common Prayer (1662), was composed by Geoffrey Burgon for organ, strings, trumpet, and treble; the score earned Burgon the Ivor Novello Award for 1979 and reached 56 on the UK Singles Chart.
 The treble on the original recording, Paul Phoenix, was a tenor in the King's Singers later in his career.

 Broadcast

 The series was shown in the United Kingdom from 10 September to 22 October 1979, and in the United States beginning on 29 September 1980.
+In the US. it was broadcast on PBS as part of its Great Performances series, and included commentary from Robert MacNeil and le Carré.

 In the US, the syndicated broadcasts were re-edited from the seven original episodes broadcast in the UK to fit into six episodes.
 The overall running time is about the same.

 Reception

-Le Carré cited the series as his favourite film adaptation of his work, attributing this to his experience collaborating with Guinness.
+At the time of its release in the United States in 1980, Washington Post, television critic Tom Shales called the series "intricate and fascinating", and described its episodes as "six scintillating and delectable hours."

+New York Times television critic John J. O'Connor called Guinness's performance "uncommonly brilliant."
+Guinness, he said, could "say more with a slight parting of his lips than most actors can say while shouting from the rafters.
+He pointed out that Guinness was superb in the role even though he was older and not as heavy as Smiley was described in the novel.
+O'Connor praised the supporting cast and said that Hopcroft's script was "tenaciously faithful to the spirit of the novel."

+Awards and honors

+Legacy

+Writing in 2011, Guardian critic Toby Manning wrote that the series "is still unmatched in its evocation of the chilly, cynical cold war era".

-In a retrospective review in The New York Times, Mike Hale lauded Guinness's performance, ("It's conventional wisdom that Guinness's performance is a landmark in TV history, and you won't get an argument here, though if you're watching it for the first time, you may wonder at the start what all the fuss is about.") and cited the production's pacing versus current techniques, stating, "Audiences used to the pace of the modern TV crime or espionage drama will need to reorientate themselves."
+In a retrospective review in The New York Times, Mike Hale lauded Guinness's performance, and cited the production's pacing versus current techniques, stating: "Audiences used to the pace of the modern TV crime or espionage drama will need to reorientate themselves."
 Retrospective reviewers favourably compared the series with the 2011 film version, also citing le Carré's praise of the original and referring to Guinness's performance.

-Awards
+Le Carré cited the series as his favourite filmed adaptation of his work, attributing this to his experience collaborating with Guinness.

 Home video

 Tinker, Tailor, Soldier, Spy was released on VHS in 1991 (BBCV 4605) and 1999 (BBCV 6788).
 It was released on Region 2 DVD in 2003 (BBCDVD 1180), and in 2011 bundled with Smiley's People (BBCDVD 3535).
 A remastered Blu-ray edition was released in 2019 (BBCBD0465).